 Separating actions from one government or sector can be somewhat misleading.
 The reality is that in the real economic world, actions by all governments will affect the behaviour of people, businesses, and sectors.
 Specifically, carbon pricing being implemented by the federal government will interact with actions chosen by the Manitoba government.
-These 'interactive' effects need to be taken into account by GHG forecast modelling in assessing emission reduction results.
+These 'interactive' effects need to be factored in by GHG forecast modelling in assessing emission reduction results.
 The Manitoba government is not responsible for the impacts of these federal measures but needs to take them into account in determining its own CSA.

-To that end, the EAC has chosen to represent the results of emission reduction actions within the CSA period on both an aggregated basis (Manitoba and Canada together) and a disaggregated basis (Manitoba actions only).
-It does so to show clearly the effects of one set of actions over another for transparency and accountability purposes.
+To that end, the EAC has chosen to represent the results of emission reduction actions within the CSA period on a disaggregated basis (separate accounting for new Manitoba actions).
+It does so to show clearly the effects of Manitoba's actions over and above the existing provincial and federal measures for transparency and accountability purposes.